Azure/Azure-Sentinel/DataConnectors/GitHub/readme.md

 7. Go to the keyvault-GitHubPlaybooks connection resource.
 8. Click Edit API Connection.
 9. Click Authorize.
 Sign in as the user.
 Click Save.
 10. The playbooks are deployed as disabled since the json files and connection has to be authorized.
-Go to each playbook and click Enable.
+Go to your Sentinel workspace.
+Click Automation.
+Click the Playbooks tab.
+Find Get-GitHubAuditEntry, Get-GitHubRepoLogs and Get-GitHubVulnerabilityAlerts and click enable.

 Note: there are two parsers (here)[https://github.com/Azure/Azure-Sentinel/tree/master/Parsers/GitHub] to make the logs useful